harshadpitkar/hid-sp18-518/project/project-proposal.md

   - Swagger development to design/build API services for UI
   - Python development to leverage boto/libcloud
   - Evidence of success porting a solution from/to AWS, Azure, Google Cloud
+- Comparison of porting solution manually to libcloud/boto by command line
+- Comparison of porting solution with libcloud/boto by commandline to RESTful API solution

 ## Technology Stack

 ## Special Consideration to Project Format
+Swagger API documentation

 ## References